rdmendez/MendezIntegration/README.md

 5. Use a boolean variable with an appropriate name  (singular noun, lowerCamelCase) - Application.java
 6. Use an int variable with an appropriate name (singular noun, lowerCamelCase) - Application.java
 7. Use an double variable with an appropriate name (singular noun, lowerCamelCase) - Application.java
-8. Use a String object with an appropriate name (singular noun, lowerCamelCase) -
+8. Use a String object with an appropriate name (singular noun, lowerCamelCase) - Application.java
-9. Define (in English) the term "variable" as it relates to computer programming in a comment or the user interface
+9. Define (in English) the term "variable" as it relates to computer programming in a comment or the user interface - Main.Java
-10. Define (in English) the term "scope" as it relates to computer programming in a comment or the user interface
+10. Define (in English) the term "scope" as it relates to computer programming in a comment or the user interface - Main.java
-11. Use final with a variable and describe what it means in a comment
+11. Use final with a variable and describe what it means in a comment - Main.java
-12. Use casting and describe what it means in a comment
+12. Use casting and describe what it means in a comment - Main.java
-13. Format strings using escape sequences
+13. Format strings using escape sequences - Application.java

 PSI 2
 1. Create a method with arguments and return values